 A bird bath is the perfect housewarming present as many people just getting a house don’t tend to prioritize it and you can get them inexpensively.
 Whether or not they use it, the gesture helps them to think about bird baths and consider whether or not it is something they may want to continue investing in later.

 The CONS of Cheap Bird baths

-Cheap bird baths have many advantages.
+A cheap bird bath has many advantages.
 It is in part why they are ubiquitous across the American landscape.
-However, cheap bird baths are not without their disadvantages.
+However, they are not without their disadvantages.
 Made primarily out of plastic, cheap bird baths require a few considerations prior to purchase.

 Made out of plastic, a cheap bird bath is not always the best choice.
 Plastic is prone to warping, chipping, and splintering of the plastic material during use.
 They also typically don’t last as long, breaking apart long before their more expensive alternatives.
 In addition, some cheap bird baths can become damaged in transport as they are subject to conditions they were not designed to withstand.

 While some cheap bird baths look great, others look their worth and are not as aesthetically pleasing as more expensive models.
 Consider how your garden or property will look with a cheap bird bath and possibly reconsider.
 In addition to looking cheap, the material may potentially be harmful to the birds.
 Depending on the plastic used, parts of the plastic can separate into the water, creating a potentially toxic pool for your birds.
 Be sure to change the water frequently.